MarkusJx/datagen/docs/docs/transformers/toString.md

 In this mode, the `toString` transformer will use a [handlebars](https://handlebarsjs.com/guide/) template to convert the value to a string.

+In order to use this mode, the `toString` transformer must be configured with the `subType` property set to `format`.

 The `toString` transformer has the following properties in this mode: